Guided Data Discovery in Interactive Visualizations via Active Search: Background

-A significant body of work in visual analytics has sought to enable human--computer partnerships in which machines are informed by low-level user interactions with interactive visualizations \cite{battle2016dynamic, ottley2019follow, dabek2016grammar, brown2014finding, bian2020deepva}.
-Here the technique of \textit{semantic interaction} is key, where user interactions with visualization tools translate into observations for underlying machine learning models, integrating user knowledge in the analysis process and informing intelligent response by the visualization system.
-Semantic interaction was first introduced by Endert et al.\ \cite{endert2012semantic} in ForceSPIRE, an interactive system for visual text exploration.
-This has provided the lens through which numerous later researchers have studied human interactions with interactive visualizations for various applications.
-Most notably, semantic interactions have been used to learn expert knowledge \cite{brown2012dis}, improve visual projection \cite{iwata2013active}, improve text analysis models \cite{kim2019topicsifter, kucher2017active, sevastjanova2018mixed}, reduce visualization latency \cite{battle2016dynamic}, and mitigate selection bias \cite{gotz2016adaptive}.
-Viewing visual analytics as a bidirectional human--computer partnership, some proposed techniques provide assistance to machine learning models in the form of side information from the human, whereas others provide assistance to the human by automatically manipulating the interface.
-Drawing a line in this body of work between human-helping-machine and machine-helping-human can be difficult, as the two often coexist in mixed-initiative systems.
+A significant body of work in the visual analytics community has sought to enable human--machine partnerships in which machines are informed by low-level user interactions with interactive visualizations \cite{battle2016dynamic, ottley2019follow, dabek2016grammar, brown2014finding, bian2020deepva,xu2020survey,ragan2015characterizing}.
+Here, the technique of \textit{semantic interaction} is key, where user interactions with visualization tools translate into observations for underlying models, integrating user knowledge in the analysis process and informing intelligent response by the visualization system \cite{endert2012semantic}.
+Semantic interactions have been used to learn expert knowledge \cite{brown2012dis}, improve visual projection \cite{iwata2013active}, improve text analysis models \cite{kim2019topicsifter, kucher2017active, sevastjanova2018mixed}, and mitigate selection bias~\cite{gotz2016adaptive,monadjemi2020competingmodels}.
+For example, Brown et al.\ \cite{brown2012dis} proposed Dis-Function, a technique to represent expert knowledge as a distance function which is interactively learned by drag/drop interactions with a 2\acro{D} visualization.
+In their work, the user was not guided by an active learning algorithm to decide which points to move.
+Such decisions fully relied on human judgement.
+To gauge how human judgement compares with those of active learning algorithms, Bernard et al.~\cite{bernard2017comparing} designed a study where the goal was to select training data for a classifier.
+They show that a classifier trained on data selected by humans can outperform one trained on data selected by an active learning algorithm.
+Their findings rely on the underlying assumption that a 2\acro{D} visualization of the data is available and separates underlying class distributions.
+In this work, we evaluate a complete cycle, where the underlying models learn from user interactions and an active learning algorithm guides the user in discovery.